Try this easy tiramisu recipe without alcohol or eggs. This easy no-bake dessert is so simple to make yet tastes indulgent.

 Why You Will Like This Recipe

-- This non-alcoholic tiramisu is also made without rum or other alcohol so anyone can enjoy it.
+- This alcohol free tiramisu is also made without rum or other alcohol so anyone can enjoy it.

-- This is a simple easy recipe that requires no baking and can quickly be thrown together making it a great summer dessert.
+- This is a simple easy recipe that requires no baking and can quickly be thrown together.

-Looking for more easy no bake desserts?
-Try this heath bar trifle.
+Looking for more easy no-bake desserts?
+Try this Heath Bar Trifle or this Pineapple Cream Pie.

 What is Tiramisu?